intel/cm-compiler/readme.rst

 Linux prerequisites
 ===================

-Currently We test our compiler on Centos-7.3 and Ubuntu-16.04.
+Currently We test our opensource compiler on Centos-7.3 and Ubuntu-16.04.

 In order to download and build the compiler, we need the following: